 Depending on how your app was built in the first place, your software may have accumulated a lot of technical debt.
 If you are planning on making several significant changes to your app, it can be more cost-effective to just start from scratch than it is to try to patch up an existing project.

 The cost of upgrading your app really depends on how many features you want to fix/incorporate.
 Talk through any pricing and time concerns with your team before you begin development.

-App developers are in high demand right now, and your original development team might be too busy to immediately work on your project.
+App developers are in high demand, and your original development team might be too busy to immediately work on your project.
 In addition, their rates may have increased since you last used their services.
 Be sure to shop around for the best team before signing another deal with your previous team.
-(Of course, if you're in the market for an app development firm, we're always interested in talking.)

 As with your initial development plan, talk through your vision for your app's upgrade with your development team and be sure you have considered the upgrade from all possible angles before implementing it.

-If you have a solid road map and development team in place, updating your app will keep your product from getting stale and will almost always help to increase your app's chances of profitability.
+If you have a solid road map and development team in place, updating your app will keep your product from getting stale and will help increase your app's chances of profitability.
 We'd love to hear how your app's upgrade process went, so let us know on Twitter!